Gilighost/cam-wms/README.md

 # cam-wms

-This is a Web Map Server I built with NodeJS.
+This is a Web Map Server I built with Node.js.

 It uses:
 * [Express](https://github.com/expressjs/express)